cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 Later I primarily used the cataloging module when I moved to technical services.
 What a librarian uses frequently depends on the organizational structure of a library and their role in that library.
 And as [Miller, Sharp, and Jones (2014)][miller2014] show, the rise in electronic resources has influenced the ways librarians structure their organizations
-(see also [Bahnmaier, Sherfey, and Hatfield (2020)][bahnmaier2020]).
-Because much of that organizational structure was originally informed by the dictates of a "print-based world".
+(see also [Bahnmaier, Sherfey, and Hatfield (2020)][bahnmaier2020]), because much of that organizational structure was originally informed by the dictates of a "print-based world".

 In summary, the administrative interface includes modules to manage collections, patron accounts, etc.
 The end user interfaces are for people looking for information.